Step-by-step instructions for beginners, including tips on gathering information and choosing software or tools.

 Where to Start:

-• FreeBMD (www.freebmd.org.uk): A free resource for England and Wales civil registration records.
+FreeBMD (www.freebmd.org.uk): A free resource for searching the indexes of England and Wales civil registration records.

-• FamilySearch (www.familysearch.org): Offers free access to UK and Irish records, including birth, marriage, and death certificates.
+FamilySearch (www.familysearch.org): Offers free access to UK and Irish records, including birth, marriage and deaths.

-• Ireland’s National Archives (www.nationalarchives.ie): For Irish civil records, including births, marriages, and deaths, available free online.
+Ireland’s National Archives (www.irishgenealogy.ie): For Irish civil records, including births, marriages and deaths, available free online, also some church records.

 Step 4: Dive into the Census Records